Body

 MCCCD DO Legal Review (Contract Lifecycle Management - CLM)(Timeline 3-4 weeks )

-• The timeframe for review is a couple of days for standard TCs, no CI/PII shared with the vendor (requiring a privacy and security review), and a week for PSQS review as long as the vendor is responsive to our request to review/sign our DCSA—longer if they are not.
-Documentation requiring a signature to finalize adds another day for the MCCCD-only signer, more if the vendor needs to sign, too.
+The timeframe for review is a couple of days for standard TCs, no CI/PII shared with the vendor (requiring a privacy and security review), and a week for PSQS review as long as the vendor is responsive to our request to review/sign our DCSA—longer if they are not.
+Documentation requiring a signature to finalize adds another day for the MCCCD-only signer, and more if the vendor needs to sign as well.

-• As long as the vendor is responsive to our questions and requests to sign DCSA or countersign, 1-2 weeks should be enough time to get it through CLM from start to finish.
-During rush periods, you can give us a heads-up, and we can expedite reviews, but keep these to a minimum whenever possible.
+As long as the vendor is responsive to our questions and requests to sign the DCSA or countersign, 1-2 weeks should be sufficient time to complete the process through CLM from start to finish.
+During rush periods, please give us a heads-up, and we can expedite reviews.
+However, keep these requests to a minimum whenever possible.
 Ideally, we would like to get TCs reviewed, with no PSQS implications and no signatures needed, to be turned around the same day.

-• Please note that some agreements are being held up not by Legal/PS review but by the College not launching the workflow as soon as a contract is entered in CLM.
+Please note that some agreements are being held up not by Legal/PS review but by the College not launching the workflow as soon as a contract is entered in CLM.
 Legal can't start until the College approves the workflow.
+Additionally, if counterparty (vendor) signatures are required, this can extend the approval time.

 GCC Fiscal Check List - In Process Purchasing (Timeline 3-4 weeks pending workload)